HighlyCaffeinatedSloth/CS417-CPU-Semester-Project/README.md

 [TOC]

 ## Prerequisites
-The items below are required to compile and run the software.
+The items below are required to compile the project.

-### C++17 (g++ preferred)
+### C++17 Compiler (g++ preferred)
-A C++17 complier is required.
-Both g++ and Clang++ are tested to work however, the makefile utilizes g++-8.
+Both g++ and Clang++ are tested to work however, the included makefile exclusively targets g++-8 which has been more thoroughly tested.

 `$ apt-get install g++-8`

+### Cmake

+`$ apt-get install cmake`

+## Libraries included

 ### Eigen 3.3.7
-The Eigen library for c++ is used for precision matrix and vector mathematics.
+The Eigen library for C++ is used for precision matrix and vector mathematics.
 More information on the library can be found [here](http://eigen.tuxfamily.org/index.php?title=Main_Page "here")

-The necessary Eigen libraries are included in this repository.
+The necessary Eigen dependencies are included in this repository in ./libs.

-### Cmake

-`$ apt-get install cmake`

 ## Buliding
 The included makefile assumes:
-- g++-8 or higher is used.
+- g++-8 is available.
 	Although filesystem is no longer experimental in GCC 8 it still needs `LFLAGS = -lstdc++fs` set to build correctly.

-- You are compiling this on a *nix system

 The makefile targets the included lib folder containing the necessary Eigen dependancies.

 With this in mind the program can be compiled by invoking: